-We respond to incidents of discriminatory and prejudiced behaviour on an individual case by case basis, but our fundamental approach to dealing with incidences of discriminatory and prejudiced comments is an interventionist approach focused on educating the individual responsible.
+We respond to incidents of discriminatory and prejudiced behaviour against protected characteristics (age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation) on an individual case by case basis, but our fundamental approach is an interventionist approach focused on educating the individual responsible.
 Repeated incidences of discriminatory and prejudiced behaviour will result in a sanction-based approach as outlined below.